The National Honor Society for Religious Studies and Theology

 - Student Membership (and Alumni Membership)

 - c.
 The criteria for induction listed above are minimum criteria; chapters may, at their own discretion, establish more stringent or additional eligibility requirements.
-Criteria for student membership from institutions whose grading systems cannot be accommodated to the above standards shall be established by the Board on a case-by-case basis.
+Criteria for student membership from institutions whose grading systems cannot be accommodated to the above standards shall be established by the Board on a case-by-case basis. d.
+Given that all inductees are permanent members, their membership continues on after graduation.

 2. Honorary Members

-3. Lifetime Members
+3. Members of Distinction

 The Board of Directors may, at its own discretion, create a lifetime membership for those already inducted but having met additional criteria established by the Board.